meta-company/makex/documents/source/checksums.md

 Makex will create and store hashes of a Task's input and output files, and the hashes of the Makex file in which the task was defined.

-Each file has a `hash`, which is a digest; and a `fingerprint`, which is its modification time concatenated with its size.
+Each file Makex acts on has a `hash`, which, is a digest; and a `fingerprint`, which, is its modification time concatenated with its size.
 A hash is not valid by itself without a fingerprint.

 Hashes will be regenerated if no hash for the file has been generated before;